tf-encrypted/tf-encrypted/docs/CONTRIBUTING.md

 # Contribution Guide

-The goal of `tf-encrypted` is to make it easy for researchers and practitioners to experiment with various tricks and techniques for privacy-preserving machine learning.
+The goal of TF Encrypted is to make it easy for researchers and practitioners to experiment with various tricks and techniques for privacy-preserving machine learning.
 As such, contributions are more than welcome and we're always looking for use cases, feature ideas, cryptographic protocols, or machine learning optimizations!

 This document helps you get started on: